Dangers & Annoyances

 Hillhead Library Free internet terminals.

-iCafe Sip a coffee and munch on a pastry while you check your emails on super-fast connections.
-Wi-fi too.
+iCafe Sip a coffee and munch on a pastry while you check your emails on superfast internet connections.
+There is wi-fi too.
 It's actually a very good cafe in its own right.
 There are other branches, including one on Sauchiehall St.

 Mitchell Library Free internet access; bookings recommended.